rdwz/piskel-playdate/README.md

 - can be used to build desktop apps on latest operating systems
   - updated to future-proof dependencies and build process
-  - builds Windows and Mac (Universal)
+  - builds for Windows, Linux, macOS
 - has Playdate-specific features
   - get frame size from imagetable filename
 - has quality-of-life improvements